jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 **CDP Jobs To Be Done**

 **Jobs To Be Done is a way to understand what motivates users to seek and use CDPs.**

-How to use Jobs To Be Done?
-Jobs To Be Done can be used to help you think about any solutions that will help the user make their life better with CDPs.
-[Here is a great a FAQ about Jobs To Be Done.](https://justinjackson.ca/what-is-jobs-to-be-done)

 JTBD Map & Airtable (Coming soon)